jisan146/education-management-system-for-school/README.md

 - Step 1 : Microsoft Visual Basic 6.0
 - Step 2 : Microsoft Access Database 2003.
 - Step 3 : Run the application

+## Step 3 : Please feel free to contact me if any assistance is needed in the future

+- Email: jisan146@gmail.com
+- skype: jisan146
+- WhatsApp: +880 1572 577 640
+- LinkedIn : www.linkedin.com/in/jisan146/